The sun is out longer, the days are warmer and the Augusta University police have coffee for you.

 Augusta University Police will soon be equipped with a new tool to help children "bear" with trauma.

 Since joining AU Health in 2008, Damron has overseen the alignment of clinical finances and administrative activities under a unified health system structure.
 His last day is April 15.

-The Augusta University Police Department will be hosting its latest Coffee with a Cop event on Wednesday, Dec.
-6.
+Join the Augusta University Police Department at the latest Coffee with a Cop on the Health Science Campus.

 Enjoy great food while supporting the annual "Pork with the PoPo" fundraiser.